Measles wastewater surveillance data

 Important notes:

-- New: On 2024-11-14, we moved our SARS-CoV-2 assay to a new, single gene target.
+- On 2024-11-14, we moved our SARS-CoV-2 assay to a new, single gene target.
 Before that date, all SARS-CoV-2 data were based on the combined results from 2 different gene targets.
 Parallel testing of both methods showed that concentrations based on the previous 2 combined gene targets was almost exactly 1/2 the value of concentrations based on the new, single gene target.
 To aid data comparability across lab methods, all historical data has been divided in half.
 Data trends, patterns, and interpretations remain unchanged.

 - On 2024-2-28, we moved all quantification of wastewater surveillance samples from a qPCR process to a ddPCR (droplet digital PCR) process.
 While parallel testing of both methods indicated that the results are often very similar, we recommend using caution when interpreting or combining data from before and after that date.